Junction-Hackathon/backend/README.md

 Redis Cache Hit Ratio	> 90%
 📘 Notes

-    QR Code management was deprecated for this phase to simplify UX.
+    QR Code management was deprecated for this phase to simplify UX and lower the cost .

     All video tracking is tied directly to the donor record ID.